8 Top Arrondissements to Stay in Paris for First Time Visitors

 • The hotel has so many classic French architectural details, including fireplaces, hardwood floors, and ceiling medallions.

-• It’s located right off the upscale Champs Elysees, a fashionable avenue for shopping and people-watching
+• Located right off the upscale Champs Élysées, a fashionable avenue for shopping and people-watching

 • This is a very central and convenient location for getting around